Do sleeping pills increase the risk of dementia?

 First-line sleep test, cognitive-behavioral therapy and melatonin

 However, for the study’s first author, epidemiologist Yue Leng, patients who suffer from insomnia ” should hesitate before considering medication “.
 For patients facing these disorders, the first step would be to perform a sleep test in the clinic to find out if sleep apnea is the cause.
 Once this cause has been ruled out and actual insomnia diagnosed, cognitive behavioral therapy for insomnia should remain the first-line treatment “.
-If sleeping pills are being considered, melatonin could also be “ a safer option “, even if we have ” still needs more evidence to understand its long-term impact on health “says this specialist.
+If sleeping pills are being considered, melatonin might also be “ a safer option “, even if we have ” still needs more evidence to understand its long-term impact on health “says this specialist.

 Read also